Registry

 Create Service Account Key

 After creating the service account, you need to create a key for it.
-Navigate to the service account page, switch to the KEYS tab, press on ADD KEY button and select JSON as the key type.
+Navigate to the service account page, switch to the KEYS tab, click the ADD KEY button, and select JSON as the key type.

 Create New Registry Auth on DGX Cloud Lepton

-Now you've got the service account key JSON file, you can create a new registry auth for GCP on DGX Cloud Lepton.
+Now that you have the service account key JSON file, you can create a new registry auth for GCP on DGX Cloud Lepton.

 Navigate to the registry settings page, click on New registry auth, and select GCP as the source.